Taking Stock: Sensex, Nifty end lower as investors turn cautious in data-heavy week

-The Indian benchmark indices erased some of the previous session's gains to end lower after a volatile session on August 8, as investors turned cautious ahead of the RBI policy outcome.
+The Indian benchmark indices erased some of the previous session's gains to end lower after a volatile session on August 8, as investors turned cautious ahead of the Reserve Bank of India policy outcome and release of important data later in the week.

 At close, the Sensex was down 106.98 points, or 0.16 percent, at 65,846.50, and the Nifty was down 26.50 points, or 0.14 percent, at 19,570.80.